luiserdef/twitter-real-verified/README.md

   <img src="assets/overview3.PNG" width="300px" alt="Real Verify Extension" />
 </p>

-## 🔧 Installation

-1. Clone this repository or download this repository as ZIP
-2. Open Chrome -> More Tools -> Extensions
-3. Toggle "Developer mode" (if such a toggle exists)
-4. Click "Load unpacked"
-5. Select the `real-verified` folder you created
-6. That is all!

 ## :bulb: Can I contribute
 OfCourse!
 You can open a new issue or pull request with a new improvement or fix bugs.